AlexanderAberg/battleship/README.md

 # Battleship

 Battleship is a game based on the board game.
-In the board game you have two boards with 10x10 squares and you will try to hit the enemies 5 different ships before they hit yours, but this game will not be on that level yet.
+In the board game you have one board with 10x10 squares and you will try to hit the enemies 5 different ships before you are out of chances.
 <img src="assets/images/amiresponsive.png" alt='Responsive Screens'>

 # UX